whetstone/redux-devtools-diff-monitor/README.md

 ### Example

 The TodoMVC example from the Redux Devtools project is included in `./examples/todomvc`.
-To build and view the example:
+[Click here](http://production.diff-monitor-example.divshot.io/) to view the example.
+To build and view the example locally:

 1. Run `npm install` from the project root
 2. cd to `./examples/todomvc`